Mar 14 ‘23 15 min read

 7. Invite third parties

 As you’re approaching a business deal, you can invite potential buyers, partners, or authorities to the data room.
-Most providers offer granular user permissions that allow you to control the levels of access requested users have.
+Secure data room providers offer granular user permissions that allow you to control the levels of access requested users have.

 Furthermore, admins can create groups according to users’ roles and allow them specific features and access levels.
 This way, project management becomes straightforward, secure, and efficient even if dozens of people are involved.
 And as a result, you can protect your files from any unwanted threats.